niyanth000/hello-world/README.md

 # hello-world
 My first repository
-Hi i'm Niyanth.i'm a college student here working on github eargerly to get into projets.
+Hi I'm Niyanth.I'm a college student here working on github eargerly to get into projets.